UCF-SST-Lab/UCF-SST-CitySim1-Dataset/locations/intersection1/README.md

 ### Carla Base Map（University @ Alafaya）

 University @ Alafaya 3D base map.
-There are 91 buildings, 0.8 km2 area, and 15.53 m above sea level.
+The map is build based on GIS data using RoadRunner.
+The drone video area is carefully modeled by reconstructing the road geometry, signal lights and buildings.
+The region of the vicinity is also modeled roughly.

 ![carla](https://github.com/ozheng1993/UCF-SST-CitySim-Dataset/blob/main/asset/intersectionBasemap.png)